photoprism/photoprism-docs/docs/user-guide/index.md

 You can turn this and other features off in [Settings](settings/general.md), depending on your specific use case.

+## Getting Support ##

+Please use [GitHub Issues](https://github.com/photoprism/photoprism/issues) only to report clearly identified bugs and impediments to us.
+If you are not sure, first use [GitHub Discussions](https://github.com/photoprism/photoprism/discussions) or ask in our [Community Chat](https://gitter.im/browseyourlife/community).
+[Sponsors](../funding.md) receive direct [technical support](https://photoprism.app/contact) via email.

+When reporting a problem, please include the version you are using and information about your environment such as browser, operating system, installed memory, and processor type.

 !!! example ""
     **Back us on [Patreon](https://www.patreon.com/photoprism) or [GitHub Sponsors](https://github.com/sponsors/photoprism).**
     Your continued support helps us provide services like satellite maps and develop new features.
 Thank you very much! 💜